 There are three common methods for doing UPV tests.
 They are direct method and indirect method.

 The maximum energy is transmitted at right angles to the face of the transmitter.
-Therefore for getting the best results the receiving transducer shall be placed on the opposite side of the transmitting transducer.
-This method is known as the direct method or cross probing.
+As a result, to achieve the greatest results, the receiving transducer must be placed on the side of the transmitting transducer.
+This is referred to as the direct approach or cross probing.

-The opposite side of the structure may not be accessible in some cases.
-In this case, the receiving transducer and transmitting transducer is placed on the same face of concrete members.
-This method is called the indirect method or surface probing.
-This method is not efficient as the direct method.
-The test results are mostly influenced by the surface concrete which got different properties in comparison to the core concrete of structural members.
+In some circumstances, the opposite side of the structure may be inaccessible.
+The receiving and transmitting transducers are installed on the same face of the concrete members in this scenario.
+This is known as the indirect method or surface probing.
+This approach is less effective than the direct approach.
+The test findings are mostly influenced by the surface concrete, which has different properties from the structural components’ core concrete.

 The range of pulse velocity in the direct method is as shown below.